BillJr99/Ursinus-CS173/_pages/Labs/Testing/lab-financialaidcalculator.md

       beginning: Trivial test cases are provided in a unit test framework
       progressing: Test cases that cover some, but not all, boundary cases and branches of the program are provided
       proficient: Test cases that cover all boundary cases and branches of the program are provided
-    - weight: 30
-      description: Code Quality and Documentation
-      preemerging: Code commenting and structure are absent, or code structure departs significantly from best practice, and/or the code departs significantly from the style guide
-      beginning: Code commenting and structure is limited in ways that reduce the readability of the program, and/or there are minor departures from the style guide
-      progressing: Code documentation is present that re-states the explicit code definitions, and/or code is written that mostly adheres to the style guide
-      proficient: Code is documented at non-trivial points in a manner that enhances the readability of the program, and code is written according to the style guide
     - weight: 10
+      description: Code Indentation and Spacing
+      preemerging: Code indentation and spacing are generally inappropriate or inconsistent
+      beginning: Code indentation or spacing are generally appropriate but inconsistent in a few isolated instances
+      progressing: Code indentation or spacing are appropriate or consistent, with minor adjustments needed
+      proficient: Code indentation and spacing are appropriate and consistent
+    - weight: 10
+      description: Code Quality
+      preemerging: Prior code quality feedback and style guide standards are not reflected in the submitted code to a great extent
+      beginning: Code quality conforms to several standards in the course Style Guide, and progress is demonstrated in improving code quality from prior feedback
+      progressing: Code quality conforms to the standards in the course Style Guide to a great extent, with a few identified areas of improvement
+      proficient: Code quality substantially conforms to the standards in the course Style Guide
+    - weight: 10
+      description: Code Documentation
+      preemerging: Code commenting and structure are absent, or code structure departs significantly from best practice
+      beginning: Code commenting and structure is limited in ways that reduce the readability of the program; specifically, javadoc style comments are present for some functions
+      progressing: Code documentation is present that re-states the explicit code definitions
+      proficient: Code is documented at non-trivial points in a manner that enhances the readability of the program; specifically, javadoc style comments are present for all functions
+    - weight: 10
       description: Writeup and Submission
-      preemerging: An incomplete submission is provided
+      preemerging: An incomplete submission is provided, or the README file submitted is blank
       beginning: The program is submitted, but not according to the directions in one or more ways (for example, because it is lacking a readme writeup or missing answers to written questions)
       progressing: The program is submitted according to the directions with a minor omission or correction needed, including a readme writeup describing the solution and answering nearly all questions posed in the instructions
       proficient: The program is submitted according to the directions, including a readme writeup describing the solution and answering all questions posed in the instructions